openharmony/docs/en/application-dev/reference/apis/js-apis-data-storage.md

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br/>
 > The initial APIs of this module are supported since API version 6.
-Newly added APIs will be marked with a superscript to indicate their earliest API version. <br/>The APIs of this module are no longer maintained since API Version 9.
-You are advised to use [@ohos.data.preferences](js-apis-data-preferences.md).
+Newly added APIs will be marked with a superscript to indicate their earliest API version.

 ## Modules to Import